texnixe/kirby-clone-field/readme.md

 ## Limitations

 - If you are on a multi-lingual installation, the field is only shown in the default language.
 It does, however, create a page in every available language.
+- The title entered into the input field will be used for all languages
+- If you use the `URL-key` field in multi-lingual installations, make sure to change the value of this field in your new pages to prevent errors.

 ## Author